| |

 Shelters & Construction

-of cattle panels because I find them easy to work with.
+from cattle panels because I find them easy to work with.
 I can cut them to size using bolt

 cutters, then I can use a hammer to pound (bend) down any protruding edges.
 They can be